-The Council's net assets at 31 March 2020 have shown an improvement of £280.6m to \pm 10.1m from the prior year net liability position being represented by the usable and unusable reserves.
+The Council's net liabilities at 31 March 2020 have reduced by £259.7m to £10.8m from the prior year being represented by the usable and unusable reserves.

 The Financial Statements

 The Council's Financial Statements for 2019/20 have been prepared on the basis of the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (the Code).